 Interview with Steve Ogolla, Election Law Expert

-Last Saturday, a new threat of the opposition to prevent the fresh Presidential election on October 26 has emerged.
-It is different from the boycott threat that a constituency does not vote at all, with the effect of making it an invalid election that was not conducted in all constituencies, as required by Art.
+Last Saturday, a new threat by the opposition to prevent the fresh Presidential election on October 26 emerged.
+It is different from the boycott threat that a constituency does not vote at all.They plan to make it an invalid election that was not conducted in all constituencies, as required by Art.
 138(2) of the constitution.

 The new threat is to violently prevent the voting procedure itself.
 According to media reports, the IEBC has replied that they can postpone the elections in a constituency out of security concerns.

 So, What if the voting in parts of Kenya has to be postponed and finally does not happen?
 What are the legal consequences?

 Ogolla Actually this would a be a clever way of the IEBC helping UHURU to be declared president due to a “suspended” election.

 If the election is suspended in a constituency it means results may be declared based on what has been received in the rest of the country.
 But IEBC must show that there’s actual violence.
 The law says this is a violent disruption of the election at polling stations.
 Not violence in homes, villages, or marketplaces far off from polling stations.
 The Section of the Elections act requires sound judgment, applied judiciously, not based on personal discretion.

 RoGGKenya Meaning in simple words: The IEBC has to go to court to decide it?